 WHY CHOOSE AN LPC-INTERN?

-We at Ascent Psychotherapy Center (APC) employ not only fully licensed Licensed Professional Counselors (LPCs), but also counseling interns (LPC-interns).
-This page is designed to answer frequently asked questions individuals many may have about LPC-interns and explain why they are very often one of the best choices you can make in choosing a psychotherapist.
+We at Ascent Psychotherapy Center (APC) employ not only fully licensed Licensed Professional Counselors (LPCs), but also counseling interns (LPC-Interns).
+This page is designed to answer frequently asked questions individuals many may have about LPC-Interns and explain why they are very often one of the best choices you can make in choosing a psychotherapist.

-What does the term LPC-intern mean?
+What does the term LPC-Intern mean?

-In Texas, an LPC-intern is a temporarily licensed professional counselor.
+In Texas, an LPC-Intern is a temporarily licensed professional counselor.
 This means that the intern possesses at least a Master's degree in counseling or related field (including supervised field experiences, "practicum") and have successfully passed the National Counselor Exam (NCE).
 They then applied and were accepted for the temporary license.
 In the state of Texas, this means the intern must remain in supervision for the first 3,000 hours of their career before upgrading to an LPC credential that allows independent (unsupervised) practice.

-Is an LPC-intern a student?
+Is an LPC-Intern a student?

-Is an LPC-intern inexperienced?
+Is an LPC-Intern inexperienced?

 No. While in graduate school, students are required to complete practicum (field experience or live training).
 The minimum required to graduate is 300 hours, but most students do more.
-As LPC-interns have graduated, they have completed their required trainings.
+As LPC-Interns have graduated, they have completed their required trainings.
 While in graduate school, students may even select practicum that specialize in certain populations, diagnoses, or treatments.
 Therefore, some interns already have specialized training in some areas having completed such practicum while in graduate school.
 Additionally, some interns are actually transitioning from one mental health profession to another or transitioning from one previous career in another field to counseling.
 Here at Ascent Psychotherapy Center, we have had interns from such backgrounds as teaching field, legal field and business field.
 The licensing laws in Texas require that all individuals seeking to become a Licensed Professional Counselor obtain a temporary license, even for those who may have practiced in the mental health field under a different license as the professional identity of "counselor" can be quite different from that of a social worker or a marriage and family therapist (as an example).
 As such, interns have varying levels of experience and potentially a variety of specialties or specialized training.

-Why choose to hire an LPC-intern?
+Why choose to work with an LPC-Intern?

 For more information on LPC-interns or LPC supervision, please contact: